 A common way that these kinds of pronouns are introduced in ESL/EFL textbooks is through a dialogue of some kind.
 But, have you ever noticed that most students just kind of mindlessly read them with their partner and don’t really pay attention to what they’re reading?

-One way to prevent this from happening is to remove some of the target words.
+One way to prevent this from happening is to remove some of the target words (one example is body parts ESL).
 Then, students have to read the dialogue but also fill in the blanks at the same time.
 It takes this activity from purely a reading one to something that also focuses on meaning.